Have you ever tried to take pictures of chocolate?

 Prepare Your Chocolate

 Sometimes it has what is called “bloom”.
-This is a whitish coating that can appear due to changes in the fat or sugar crystals.
+This is a thin layer of white that can appear due to changes in the sugar or fat crystals.

 Bloom is safe to eat.
-But it has an unappetizing appearance and surface texture.
+But it’s surface texture and appearance is unappetizing.
 Not what you want when you are trying to “sell” your chocolate to the viewer.